Ivan-Klikovac/8086_division_by_subtraction/README.md

  The quotient is stored in AX, and the remainder in DX.

- It showcases decimal number parsing in assembly, and the use of procedures.
+ It showcases decimal number parsing and printing in assembly, and the use of procedures.